storj/docs/app/dcs/api/uplink-cli/mv/page.md

 ### Move an object within an existing bucket

-When the `mv` command is used to move a file within Storj DCS, the CLI will move (rename) the object using the server-side method to rename the object.
+When the `mv` command is used to move a file within Storj, the CLI will move (rename) the object using the server-side method to rename the object.

 To move `cheesecake.jpg` within the existing bucket `cakes`, use the following command: